The new year brings a focus on good health and progress. Nowhere is emphasis more important than the home, where so many spend so much of their time.

 Your home, however, may be causing you harm and you don’t even know it.

 The No. 2 cause of lung cancer in the United States is radon gas.
-The Environmental Protection Agency reports radon causes more than 20,000 lung cancer deaths every year.
+The Environmental Protection Agency reports that radon causes more than 20,000 lung cancer deaths every year.
 The World Health Organization states that as many as 14 percent of the lung cancer cases in many countries are caused by exposure to radon.

 Millions of homes in the United States have elevated levels of radon.